dping1/SageMaker_Migration_Workshop/README.md

     > `git clone https://github.com/dping1/SageMaker_Migration_Workshop.git`

 3. You should see a new folder called **SageMaker-Migration-Workshop** is created inside the left pane.
 Double click on the folder to list its content.
 There are folders named **step-x**.
-And inside each folder, there is a notebook that starts wtih **step-x-instruction.ipynb**.
+And inside each folder, there is a notebook that starts with **step-x-instruction.ipynb**.
 Start with **step-1** and follow the instruction in **step-1-instruction.ipynb** to continue with the workshop.